Polykarp Leyser the Elder: Education

 Polykarp's father Kaspar Leyser (20 July 1526 – end of 1554, Nürtingen) was a pastor in Winnenden then in Nürtingen, giving Polykarp an insight into theology at an early age.
 Kaspar agreed with Jacob Andreae that government of the laypeople should remain entirely in the pastors' hands, amounting to the establishment of a denomination-wide consistory.
 He also corresponded with John Calvin, who reserved judgement on the project.
 They incurred the disapproval of Christoph, Duke of Württemberg.
 At the instigation of Johannes Brenz this suggestion failed, since Brenz feared it would lead to the church in Württemberg losing control to a centralised consistory.

 Polykarp's mother Margarethe was a daughter of Johannes Entringer (a merchant from Tübingen), making her a sister of Jakob Andreaes.
 On Kaspar's death in 1554, she remarried to Lucas Osiander the Elder.
 In 1556 the family moved to Blaubeuren, where Polykarp attended the Klosterschule and grew up alongside three of Lucas's sons.
 In 1562 he continued his education in the Pädagogium in Stuttgart.
 On his mother's death in 1566 his stepfather sent him to the University of Tübingen, where he studied Protestant theology on a ducal stipend.

 In Tübingen he met Ägidius Hunnius the Elder, soon becoming close friends with him.
 In 1570 he became a Master of Arts and soon became a 'Stiftsrepetent'.
 His main theological influences at this time were Jacob Heerbrand, Andreae and Erhard Schnepf.
 Leyser distinguished himself with outstanding exam results and so in 1572 Andreae let him take over leadership of disputations on the doctrine of justification by faith.
 In 1573 he was ordained and was granted a parish in Göllersdorf in lower Austria, where he joined the imperial councillor and erbtruchsess Michael Ludwig von Puchheim (1512–1580), who introduced him to court life under Maximilian II.
 He soon made his mark in Graz and wanted to look for a job there, but Osiander and Puchheim discouraged him.
-Instead he returned to Tübingen, where he rose to become a doctor of theology on 16 July 1576 alongside his friend Hunnius.
+Instead he returned to Tübingen, where he rose to become a doctor of theology in 1576.
 Initially he had limited job prospects, but this was soon to change.